Autonomous agents.

 Daily spend limits, whitelisted contracts, auto-approve for routine ops.
 Enforced at the signing layer.

-Most alternatives enforce policy in application code — a compromised agent can bypass it.
+Most alternatives enforce policy in application code.
+A compromised agent can bypass it.
 We enforce it where the signature is produced.

 One-tap approve, from anywhere.

 2FA via Telegram, email, SMS, or hardware wallet.
-Anything above your limits pings you first — approve or deny in one tap.
+Anything above your limits pings you first.
+Approve or deny in one tap.

 Most alternatives run agents fully autonomous.
 You find out about bad trades from your balance, not a notification.